virgesmith/neworder/docs/tips.md

 ## Custom Seeding Strategies

 !!! note "Note"
-    `neworder` random streams use the Mersenne Twister generator, as implemented in the C++ standard library.
+    `neworder` random streams use the Mersenne Twister pseudorandom generator, as implemented in the C++ standard library.

-`neworder` provides three seeding strategy functions which initialise the model's random stream so that they are either identical, independent, or non-reproducible (and independent).
+`neworder` provides three seeding strategy functions which initialise the model's random stream so that they are either non-reproducible, or reproducible and either identical or independent across parallel runs.
+Typically, a user would select identical streams (and perturbed inputs) for sensitivity analysis, and independent streams (with indentical inputs) for convergence analysis.

 If necessary, you can supply your own seeding strategy, for instance if you required some processes to have independent streams, and some identical streams.